alexanderbird/generator-cms-less/README.md

     	<span id="cms-less-content-placeholder"><!-- this span is optional.
 It keeps the footer at least one page height down until the first content is loaded --></span>
     </div>

-* if you don't want to use `cms-less-destination`, set a different `destinationSelector` in the Init() configuration - see Configuration notes
+If you don't want to use `cms-less-destination`, configure a different `destinationSelector` (see notes about Configuration).

 ### Events
 CmsLess dispatches events: